musman2012/BELIV-RF-Classifier/README.md

 To run the application, the file run.bat has been provided (ergo easily running the application can only be done on windows currently).
 To run the file, open a cmd terminal and navigate to the repo's root directory, then simply use "run" in the command prompt.
 The application will be running on localhost:5000.

+Environment Details:
+This application has been tested in an environment with the following details:
+- OS: Windows 10
+- Browser: Google Chrome 84.0.4147.89
+- Python version 3.8.3